 In the mean time, I have a lot of work piling up.

 I had received messages from Dell’s Twitter as I had been asking them about another issue concerning the information on the hard drive.
 They state that they see the issue has been escalated and will keep an eye on everything.
-I inform them of the lies and miscommunication and that this in fact is holding up my work process.
+I inform them of the lies and miscommunication and that this in fact holding up my work process and potentially costing me business opportunities.
 I need something fixed.
 Very quickly.
 I can’t wait in limbo for it to be repaired.
 I continue to get the runaround – “They’re keeping an eye on it.”
 “It’s priority.”
 So on and so forth.
 But, we all know that it really isn’t a priority.

 I’m extremely frustrated as the laptop was less than two months in my possession.
 I see that many others are having the same issue with this Dell laptop and others.

 I’m also very worried that the replacement drive isn’t going to perform any better than the original.
 How are so many people having this very issue?
 Will I need to back up every hour to ensure nothing is lost?
 Can I really spend the next few years being so on edge about my work system?

 Too many frustrating questions swirling about – and no real answers.